Skip to main content

 Proven Implementation Workflow

-1. Align domains and architecture using IFS Scope Tool; document rules and processes.
+1. Align domains and architecture using the IFS Scope Tool; document rules and processes.

-2. Form governance committees, draft charter, and enable federated oversight.
+2. Form governance committees, draft a charter, and enable federated oversight.

 3. Build catalog registry; ensure discoverability and compliance by integrating real-world use data.